Modified treatment policy effect estimation with weighted energy distance: Augmented energy balancing estimator

 \subsection{Asymptotic normality}

 In this section we demonstrate the asymptotic distribution of augmented energy balancing estimator $\hat{\mu}_{AG}^{q}$.
-The required conditions for asymptotic normality are: \begin{itemize} \item \textbf{CA-1:} $\hat{\mu}(\x,a)$ is such that $\hat{\mu}-\mu\in\mathcal{H}$. \item \textbf{CA-2:} $\w^e_n$ satisfy $1\leq \w_i^e \leq BN^{1/3}$ for some constant $B$. \item \textbf{CA-3:} $\max_i E(|\epsilon_i|^3)<\infty$ for each $n$. \item \textbf{CA-4:} $\hat{\mu}(\x,a)$ is a consistent estimator of $\mu(\x,a)$. \end{itemize} Condition \textbf{CA-1} requires that the outcome regression model minus the true outcome regression model be contained in the native space $\mathcal{H}$.
+The required conditions for asymptotic normality are: \begin{itemize} \item \textbf{CA-1:} $\hat{\mu}(\boldsymbol{x},a)$ is such that $\hat{\mu}-\mu\in\mathcal{H}$. \item \textbf{CA-2:} $\w^e_n$ satisfy $1\leq \w_i^e \leq BN^{1/3}$ for some constant $B$ where $N$ is the total sample size. \item \textbf{CA-3:} $\max_i E(|\epsilon_i|^3)<\infty$. \item \textbf{CA-4:} $\hat{\mu}(\boldsymbol{x},a)$ is a consistent estimator of $\mu(\boldsymbol{x},a)$. \end{itemize} Condition \textbf{CA-1} requires that the outcome regression model minus the true outcome regression model be contained in the native space $\mathcal{H}$.
 This condition somewhat limits the complexity of the error function of the estimated outcome regression model.
-Condition \textbf{CA-2} has been used before in the literature; see \citet{athey2016efficient, huling2023independence}.
+Condition \textbf{CA-2} has been used before in the literature; see \citet{athey2018approximate, huling2023independence}.
 This condition can be imposed directly in the weight optimization procedure without changing the empirical performance of the weights or any of the asymptotic results of the weights, as in \citet{huling2023independence}.
-Condition \textbf{CA-3} indicates that the error term has finite third moments, and condition \textbf{CA-4} requires consistency of the outcome regression model; \textbf{CA-4} is only required for studying the asymptotic distribution of $\hat{\mu}^q_{AG}$ and is not needed to show consistency or the convergence rate of $\hat{\mu}^q_{AG}$ for $\mu^q$.
-With these conditions, we have the following: \begin{thm} Under Conditions C1-C4, let $J_n=n^{1/2}(\hat{\mu}_{AG}^{q}-\mu^{q})$ and $J_n^*=[Var(\mu(\X,A))]^{1/2}F+\sigma n^{-1/2}\sum_{j=1}^nw_j^e G_j$ where $F,G_1,...,G_n$ are independently and identically distributed standard normal random variables independent of $\X_1,...,\X_n,A_1,...,A_n$ and $\epsilon_1,...,\epsilon_n$.
+It should be noted that, if we use the penalized energy balancing weights, this condition will no longer be needed as adding the penalty term in the optimization problem helps to sufficiently restrict the variability of the weights.
+Condition \textbf{CA-3} indicates that the error term has finite third moments, and condition \textbf{CA-4} requires consistency of the outcome regression model; \textbf{CA-4} is only required for studying the asymptotic distribution of $\hat{\mu}^q_{AG}$.
+With these conditions, we have the following theorem: \begin{theorem} Under Conditions CA1-CA4, let $J_n=n^{1/2}(\hat{\mu}_{AG}^{q}-\mu^{q})$ and $J_n^*=[Var(\mu(\X,A))]^{1/2}F+\sigma n^{-1/2}\sum_{j=1}^nw_j^e G_j$ where $F,G_1,...,G_n$ are independently and identically distributed standard normal random variables independent of $\X_1,...,\X_n,A_1,...,A_n$ and $\epsilon_1,...,\epsilon_n$.
 Let $\psi_n$ and $\psi_n^*$ be the corresponding characteristic functions of $J_n$ and $J_n^*$.
 Then as $n\to \infty$, $ |\psi_n(t)-\psi_n^*(t)|\to0, t\in \mathbb{R}$ where $\psi_n^*(t)$ is twice differentiable, and